johnlee1/ana-ui/README.md

 ## deployment

-Master branch set up to deploy automatically to AWS.
+The master branch is set up to deploy automatically to AWS.